b2a10/codingground/README.md

 8/04/16: Exercise 45 is a game of some sort, but will still be labeled ex45.py

+8/05/16: <strike>Going to edit ex45.py a bit so there may be errors as I can't compile it in codingground.</strike> Just kidding, found a new site called "PythonAnywhere."
+Will be trying that out for today.

 ---

 Evidently anything I do on the (wonderful) "Coding Ground" site gets put here, and I'm also working on a country simulation type idea, which is lumped in here along with my Python progress.